lodotek/jx-gitops/docs/git_layout.md

 We follow the [naming conventions](https://cloud.google.com/anthos-config-management/docs/concepts/repo) defined by [Anthos Config Management](https://cloud.google.com/anthos/config-management) such that within the cluster/environments directory in git:

 * `cluster/`  contains all the sources which are cluster wide (like Custom Resource Definitions or these kubernetes resources: `Namespace`, `ClusterRole`, `ClusterRoleBinding`)
 * `namespaces/` contains all the namespaced resources.
-We also use the first level directory to denote the directory name.
+We also use the first level directory to denote the namespace name.
 So for resources in namespace `foo` may be in `namespaces/foo/myapp/deployment.yaml` for example.

 Also note that any resource in a specific namespace will need the `metadata.namespace` property set to the namespace.
 Otherwise resources default to using the `default` namespace.